oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 Estimated Time: 20 minutes

 ### About Spring Boot

 Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
 Keep this section fairly concise.
 If you find yourself needing more than two sections/paragraphs, please utilize the "Learn More" section.

 ### Objectives

 In this lab, you will:

 * Create a new Spring Boot project in your IDE
 * Plan your accounts database and create Liquibase files to automate creation of the database objects
-* Use Spring Data JPA to allow your microservice to use the data in the Orace database
+* Use Spring Data JPA to allow your microservice to use the data in the Oracle database
 * Create REST services to allow clients to perform create, read, update, and delete operations on accounts
 * Deploy your microservice into the backend

 ### Prerequisites (Optional)

 This lab assumes you have:

 * An Oracle Cloud account
 * All previous labs successfully completed